dyarawilliams/100-days-of-code/log.md

 ### Day 62: December 7, 2020 Monday

-**Today's Progress**: Continued freeCodeCamp's Basic Javascript completed 1% today and got stuck on the Counting Cards challenge for an hour.
+**Today's Progress**: Continued freeCodeCamp's Basic Javascript completed ~~1% today and got stuck~~ 75% which would be 5% for today ~~on the Counting Cards challenge for an hour~~.

 **Thoughts**: I started the challenge with if and else if statements then I said I can use a switch It would be so much quicker.
 I got through with the switch statement then had to end up using a if statement anyways.
 I feel like I did the right thing and there is an error on the site because I checked the solutions afterward and I was on the right track.
-The only problem is that the count doesn't increment or decrement the way it is suppose to. **CAN SOMEONE HELP ME UNDERSTAND PLEASE !! **
+The only problem is that the count doesn't increment or decrement the way it is suppose to. ~~**CAN SOMEONE HELP ME UNDERSTAND PLEASE!!~~

+Okay so I figured it how ..
+Currently at 75% on the Basic Javascript curriculum.
+Taking it at a steady pace because I will have to come back to this to make sure I have a solid understanding.

 **Link(s) to Work**:
 1. [Counting Cards](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/counting-cards)